University of Maryland Gamera II: Design

-Gamera consists of a "X" shaped fuselage frame using a micro truss structure that helped reduce overall weight by 33 percent from the Gamera I. The transmission, cockpit and rotors have been refined from the original Gamera I. The transmission now includes a flywheel to reduce "jerky" impulses on the rotors.
-The rotor weight was reduced by 39 percent by reducing material in the webbing of the triangular truss spars that deflect only 1 ft versus 25 inches on Gamera I. The rotors are now tapered with a Selig S8037 airfoil and rigged with a 3 degree anhedral to compensate for coning so the blades fly almost level with the ground.
-35 Percent less power is required to hover the Gamera II than the Gamera I with the same weight pilots.
+Gamera consists of an X-shaped fuselage frame using a micro truss structure that helped reduce overall weight by 33% from the Gamera I. The transmission, cockpit and rotors have been refined from the original Gamera I. The transmission now includes a flywheel to reduce "jerky" impulses on the rotors.
+The rotor weight was reduced by 39% by reducing material in the webbing of the triangular truss spars that deflect only 1 ft versus 25 inches on Gamera I. The rotors are now tapered with a Selig S8037 airfoil and rigged with a 3° anhedral to compensate for coning so the blades fly almost level with the ground.
+35% less power is required to hover the Gamera II than the Gamera I with the same weight pilots.

 At the terminus of each end of the frame resides a rotor.
 Each rotor weighs 2 kg, and the powerplant/pilot weighs 135 lb to 145 lb.
 Power is transferred to the rotors via hand and foot pedals in a pod suspended beneath the structure.
-Up to 20 percent additional power for the 60 second runtime is achieved using this more complex method rather than pedal power alone.
+Up to 20% additional power for the 60 second runtime is achieved using this more complex method rather than pedal power alone.
 Like a pull-starter on a lawn mower, the transmission spools in a length of Spectra line in order to spin the rotors.
 There is enough line to spool the rotors 90 seconds.
 The line needs to be rewound for each effort, but weighs significantly less than a continuous chain or belt drive.
-The rotors operate in extreme ground effect, a distance of less than five percent of the rotor length from its operating height.
+The rotors operate in extreme ground effect, a distance of less than 5% of the rotor length from its operating height.
 Ideal operation is at 90 rpm for the "engine" and 20 rpm for the rotors.